dasteihn/minifftw/README.md

 end user.
 This results in a few points which should be kept in mind.

-Additionally, keep in mind that minifftw just wraps FFTW – so the behavior documented for the FFTW will also apply to this wrapper.
+Additionally, keep in mind that minifftw just wraps FFTW – so the behavior documented for the FFTW will mostly also apply to this wrapper.
 For instance, the planner-functions will overwrite your input array with arbitrary data, so you should fill them with your payload once planing is completed.

 #### Plan Capsules